The Walk to Emmaus

 Say: It is important to celebrate because it shows God’s power.
 Jesus is alive!
 Because of this we can know that we have a chance of a new way of living.
 Our sins are forgiven!
 Isn’t it wonderful to know that God gives us a second chance even when we mess up?

 Today we’re going to be hearing our Bible story from several storytellers.
 They will tell us what happened on the very first Easter Sunday.
 Let’s go over to where Jesus’ tomb is, and hear from our first storyteller.

 Do: Have the children move over to sit down outside “the tomb.”

 Start the CD player.

 Tell your story.
-When you are finished, turn the class back over to the workshop leader.
+(See script at end of lesson) When you are finished, turn the class back over to the workshop leader.

 Say: Thank you for sharing your story with us.

 Ask: Does anyone know what else happened on that day – the first Easter – long ago, when Jesus rose from the dead? (accept a few answers – Jesus showed himself to others)

 Say: Let’s go back under our tent to take a look in the Bible for our story.